Advancing Columbia University’s Work to Combat Antisemitism

 In March 2025, the University announced a new Anti-Doxing and Online Harassment Policy.
 This policy applies to all members of the Columbia University community, including students, faculty, staff, and participants in University-affiliated groups, programs or activities, regardless of location.
 Under this policy, intimidating, threatening, targeting, or otherwise causing harm to any member of our community, including Jewish and Israeli students, faculty and staff, on social media are strictly prohibited.
 This includes harassing messages, threats, or insults; impersonation for malicious purposes; publicly sharing personal or private information; and encouraging harassment of others.

-Clarifications of Rules and Guidelines on Demonstrations
+Clarifications of Rules on Demonstrations

 The Rules of University Conduct balance the exercise of rights to free expression and the rights pertaining to the achievement of Columbia’s academic mission—to learn, teach, study, and engage in research.
 We are committed to providing clear and fair time, place, and manner parameters that will avoid disruption of academic activities.
-The University has clarified that protests in academic buildings, and other places necessary for the conduct of University activities, are generally not acceptable under the Rules of University Conduct because of the likelihood of disrupting academic activities.
-The Rules Administrator webpage is updated regularly with information and guidance regarding the implementation of University rules and guidelines.
+The University has clarified that protests in academic buildings, and other places necessary for the conduct of University activities, are not acceptable under the Rules of University Conduct because of the likelihood of disrupting academic activities.
+The Rules Administrator webpage is updated regularly with information and guidance regarding the implementation of University rules.

 Effective Identification Processes